LineSophie/RepData_PeerAssessment1/PA1_template.md

   summarize(TotalSteps=sum(steps))
 ```

-2.3 Constructing the Histogram for the Total Number of Steps taken each Day
+Step 2: Constructing the Histogram for the Total Number of Steps taken each Day

 ```r
 hist(Stepsperday$TotalSteps,